-My current research lies in the space of IBRs at the intersection of power electronics and power systems, going beyond the realm of typical microgrids and with a focus on grid-forming inverters---this is a cutting-edge inverter technology for the evolving electricity landscape that has been gaining considerable global attention.
+A key thrust of my research lies at the intersection of power electronics and power systems covering the space of IBRs, going beyond the realm of typical microgrids.
+The focus is on grid-forming inverters---this is a cutting-edge inverter technology for the evolving electricity landscape that has been gaining considerable global attention.
 I am exploring novel hardware- and control-design paradigms in GFM inverters to achieve interoperability, fault-tolerance, and grid-agnostic operation of inverter groups interconnected by a network.

 GFL Inverter SI model